shizonic/dotfiles-46/README.md

 - Always follow security best practices:

-Basically follow this https://wiki.archlinux.org/index.php/Security guide, but also some other common sense things, namely the following:

-GPG keys and signatures.
+Basically follow this https://wiki.archlinux.org/index.php/Security guide, and aside from some other common sense practices such as, GPG keys and signatures.
 (Web of trust!)
 SSH keys.
 Passphrases and agents.
 Disk/directory/file/transfer encryption.
 Checksum checking.
 Keep systems up-to-date using the latest of upstream software packages (these updates contain security fixes and this approach is simpler than backporting and patching old versions of software.)

+...

-Do source code audits.
+**Do source code audits.
 Don't just run scripts without viewing them.
 One reason I use KISS (https://k1ss.org) Linux is I am able to audit the entire system single-handedly.
 How many distros can you do this on?
+Likewise, using straight.el, we are able to audit Emacs packages as we have time, and stick to known safe (and stable) packages because of reproduceability.
+Say goodbye to the wild-west that is MELPA!**

-When writing code, always sanity check your input and your variables, etc.
+When writing code, always sanity check input, variables, etc.

 Use less software and services instead of more.